 All postgraduates are members of a College throughout their time at Durham University, whether they live in College accommodation or elsewhere.
 College life is a big part of what makes the Durham experience so unique.
 While all teaching is delivered via the academic department, College provides an environment which encourages and supports study and personal development.
 You can find out more about the individual Colleges and the allocation process here.

 Durham University provides its postgraduate students with a range of resources to help support their learning and academic progress.
 These resources include the following:

 The University Library provides students with a wide range of online collections, including journals, e-books and access to other major databases.
 Postgraduate students can borrow up to 30 books at one time for up to 90 days.
 The library also participates in the SCONUL Access scheme which allows students to apply to use resources at over 180 other universities in the UK and Ireland.

 The English Language Centre has a library representative Mamtimyn Sunoudula who is available to offer help and answer any queries regarding TESOL related library issues.

 The Open Access Centre is a resources library and is useful particularly for EFL teaching materials.
 It has a large variety of print-based, audio and audio-visual facilities for language learning.
 You can use the Centre to support your course learning or try to get to grips with a language of your own.
 Assistants are on hand to help.

-Where needed Durham University Service for Students with Disabilities offers support to students across the University who have a recognised disability, a specific learning difference, a medical condition or a mental health problem which impacts upon their ability to participate fully in university life.
+Where needed Disability Support offers support to students across the University who have a recognised disability, a specific learning difference, a medical condition or a mental health problem which impacts upon their ability to participate fully in university life.